thelocalvoid/placement-tool/README.md

 ### We needed a faster solution

-So I put some time into this tool to save us all the time and pain.
+So I put some time into this tool to save us alot of time and pain.
 I also put some extra effort into UX:
 - **A contextual cursor** - Changes based on mode and validity of the action being attempted.
 - **Custom Camera System** - It utilizes a custom camera system I made, modified for specific needs of the tool.
 (2 Camera modes included: 3D mode, 2D Map view)
 - **Controls UI** - Shows controls and updates based on the current mode you are in.